 We have been living with one car for the past three months.
 And we just put our signatures on the purchase of a new, smaller home this past weekend.
 We moved in on Saturday.

 As I have mentioned previously, our family recently moved from Vermont to Arizona and with it, came the process of selling an old home and buying a new one.
 The housing markets are markably different between the two regions and we could have easily embraced a massive upgrade because of the move.
 But even in a world where large homes are often considered the greatest symbols of worldly success, we never considered buying a larger home… instead, we looked forward to purchasing a smaller one.

 This excitement was based on a number of reasons rarely considered in today’s market (or mentioned by realtors).
-A smaller home means…
+Downsizing your home has many benefits…

 - Less burdensome mortgage payments.